Open Accessibility Menu

 Cribs for kids

-Mary Washington Hospital was recently recognized by the National Safe Sleep Hospital Certification Program as a National Certified Silver Safe Sleep Leader for their commitment to best practices and education on infant safe sleep.
+Mary Washington Hospital was recently recognized by the National Safe Sleep Hospital Certification Program as a National Certified Gold Safe Sleep Leader for their commitment to best practices and education on infant safe sleep.
 The National Safe Sleep Hospital Certification Program was created by Cribs for Kids®, a Pittsburgh-based organization dedicated to preventing infant, sleep-related deaths due to accidental suffocation.
 In addition to being Cribs for Kids® partners, MWH was recognized for following the safe sleep guidelines recommended by the American Academy of Pediatrics (AAP), and providing training programs for parents, staff, and the community.

 What do I bring to the hospital?